timeofdave/timeofdave.github.io/README.md

 Available for PC download on [SourceForge](https://sourceforge.net/projects/ritenote/).

-I created the first version of RiteNote several years ago as a solution for taking notes in class, after finding that none of the existing applications had the clean, minimalistic, easy to use feel that I wanted.
+I created the first version of RiteNote several years ago as a solution for taking notes in class, after finding that none of the existing applications had the clean, minimalistic, easy-to-use feel that I wanted.
+The interface is designed to be navigated from the keyboard, and the feature set focuses on efficiency.
+There are still a few important features missing, but I (and hopefully a few other people) still use it for taking class notes.

+It was created using Livecode, which is a business-app creator that isn't very github-friendly.
+The project can be downloaded at sourceforge, but you'd need Livecode installed to look at it.